neonidian/teams-notify-build-status/README.md

 ## Examples

-1. Send message only when the job is failing and display only 'View Run' button
+1. Send message only when the job is failing, set status input and display only 'View Run' button

 ```yaml
 steps: